Apprentices Programme

 2025/26 Monteverdi Appentices Programme

-Now in its 18th year, the Monteverdi Apprentices Programme bridges the gap between formal education and a professional freelance music career, providing a comprehensive platform for emerging artists to thrive under the guidance of some of the most respected musicians in the field.
-Following a record number of applications, we can now unveil nine exceptional young singers for the 2025/26 season.
+Now in its 19th year, the Monteverdi Apprentices Programme bridges the gap between formal education and a professional freelance music career, providing a comprehensive platform for emerging artists to thrive under the guidance of some of the most respected musicians in the field.
+Following a record number of applications, nine exceptional young singers have joined for the 2025/26 season:

 Milly Atkinson - soprano